Nepranal/ENGG1340-Snake-Game/README.md

 $./snake

-"Quick start" : input: 1 1
+"Quick start" a new easy game : input: 1 1

 Cases: